 Note: You should also learn words or phrases that will help explain what a vegan is (e.g. no meat, no dairy, no eggs).
 Which brings me to my next tip…

 2. Don’t assume everybody knows what veganism is

 Reading the back of packets is a pretty essential part of being a vegan.
-How else are we to know that most corn chips have milk products in them and refried beans are sometimes made with pork lard?
+How else are we to know that most corn chips have milk products and refried beans are sometimes made with pork lard?
 Don’t make the mistake of assuming a product is vegan overseas just because it is back home.

-4. Let the people ask the questions
+4. Let people ask questions

 Contrary to the stereotypes (and besides the fact that I’m writing this article), I’m not a very active promoter of my animal product-free lifestyle.
 I don’t share it on social media and I put off telling new friends as long as I possibly can.
 Not because I’m embarrassed by my ethical decisions or not educated enough to have substantial justifications but because I just can’t be bothered arguing my case.
-Yet despite having mastered the art of politely refusing certain dishes and sneakily ordering vegan options in restaurants, everyone eventually picks up on my eating habits and the same ol’ questions follow suit.
+Yet despite having mastered the art of politely refusing certain dishes and sneakily ordering vegan options in restaurants, everyone eventually picks up on my eating habits and the same old questions follow suit.

 “How do you go travelling as a vegan?
 Is it hard?
 What do you eat?”

 To which I reply with the short, slightly sarcastic and super Okka response of “nah it’s all good mate, you can get vegetables everywhere in the world”.